tytydraco/yessleep/out/Fine_feathered_foes.md

 I first hear the hiss to my right, barely audible above the panicked pounding in my chest.
 I jerk my head to look in the direction of the noise, detecting very slight movement in the tops of the tall wild grass.
 It starts far in the distance, and edges closer with a second hissing that runs so low it could be mistaken for a growl.

-“Jonah,” I call out, pulling myself off the ground, limping over to the other side of the cage, “Jonah something is coming from the grasss.”
+“Jonah,” I call out, pulling myself off the ground, limping over to the other side of the cage, “Jonah something is coming from the grass.”

 My boyfriend stops rattling the cage door and turns to face the shaking weeds.
 Two seconds later, a snake appears at the far side of the cage.
 The creature has a triangular black head the size of a human fist, polished scales, and two toxic-yellow eyes.
 Its thick, heavy torso appears to be endless as it slips into view one ring-fold at a time.
 I don’t know much about snakes, but this one doesn’t look real.
 It’s loosely reminiscent of a black adder picture I once saw in a school textbook, but it’s like the proportions have been wildly exaggerated.